AC01010/BirdSO/tournament.md

 ### Awards
 The awards ceremony will be held on **March 20th, 2021** via a Youtube Livestream.
 Depending on team participation, medals and trophies will be given to approximately 10% of the number of teams competing.
 Medals and trophies will be mailed to each school after the tournament.

+### Fee Waiter
+If you find yourself in a position that your team is unable to participate due to the registration cost, please fill out this [fee waiver form](https://forms.gle/WNXwviZeShSrkMsWA).

 ### Sponsor Us!
 We are looking for sponsors to help support our competition!
 If you are interested, contact us at [birdscioly@gmail.com](mailto:birdscioly@gmail.com).
 Thank you!